IAmBullsaw/AOC-2019/go/README.md

 # Go
-These solutions are for learning the programming language [Go](https://golang.org/).
+These solutions are for learning the programming language [Go](https://golang.org/). :v: